-You might think that a treat, which is made with chicken or beef or veggies of some sort would be much more appealing, especially to a puppy.
-But no.
+You might think that a treat, which is made with chicken or beef or veggies of some sort would be much more appealing.
+But no. Not for this pup.

 Don’t get me wrong; Riley practically jumps out of his fur when it’s treat time.
 He loves to smell them (even though, I think they stink), and he loves to grab one from you, run into another room, and begin to chomp away.

 Yet my crazy little dog exhibits the same joy and happiness when he gets an ice cube.
 Heck, he will even leave his bowl of food alone if he hears one of us opening the freezer.

 It’s also as cute as can be.

 Once Riley realized that we got him ice cubes from the freezer (and let me point out that our freezer is on the bottom of the fridge), he decided that he needed to have his little fuzzy face right there anytime we were reaching into it.

 So, if I open the freezer to get out some veggies for dinner—BAM, there’s Riley, sticking his face into the billowing cold.

 Riley can be sound asleep, completely dead to the world, but if one of us opens the freezer drawer, he comes zipping right up just in time to get his face into the freezer before we can close it.
 He can go from completely asleep to “Oh My God, There’s Ice!” in about three seconds.